October 9, 2024

 - Janet

 This pattern is an original pattern by Janet Carrillo "damn it Janet, let's crochet!"
-(February 2024).
+(October 2024).
 Please do not claim this pattern as your own.
 If you wish to share this pattern, you may link to this pattern but please do not reprint/repost it on your site.
 You may print and keep a copy for your own personal use.
 Please do not resell or distribute it.

 By Janet Carrillo "damn it Janet, let's crochet!"